Dental Services for Children in Orangeville

 The eruption of primary teeth (also known as deciduous or baby teeth) tends to follow a similar developmental timeline for most children.
 In the fourth month of pregnancy a full set of primary teeth begins to grow beneath the baby's gums.
 A balanced nourishing prenatal diet is of paramount importance to the infant’s teeth, gums, and bones.

 The first primary tooth generally breaks through the gums between the ages of six to 12 months.
 By three years old, most children have a “full” set of twenty primary teeth.
-Our dentists will be sure to teach parents and children about prevention strategies.
+Our dentist will be sure to teach parents and children about prevention strategies.

 Usually, the first teeth to emerge are the central incisors (very front teeth) on the lower and upper jaws (around 6-12 months).
 These (and any other primary teeth) can be cleaned gently with a soft, clean cloth to reduce the risk of bacterial infection.
 The central incisors are also the first teeth to be lost when the child is about 6 or 7 years of age.